Dubai: The View From Inside, Part 1

 Excerpted and adapted from the ebook “The Insider’s Guide to Living in Dubai, UAE” by Kelly M. Barker.

-There is censorship which still exists in the newspapers; much of what really occurs doesn’t get printed, unless it is “good news”.
-The internet has censorship of sites which Dubai feels doesn’t support Islamic values.
+There is censorship that still exists in the newspapers; much of what really occurs doesn’t get printed unless it is “good news”.
+The internet has censorship of sites that Dubai feels doesn’t support Islamic values.
 Many of them have internet browsers shaking their heads.
-I recall wanting to check out “belly dancing” sites to see about classes or video’s to try and downsize my waist.
+I recall wanting to check out “belly dancing” sites to see about classes or videos to try and downsize my waist.
 Imagine my shock at receiving this message.
 Just for belly dancing???
-Of course, dating and marriage sites, anything with S*X in the name, or even an indication that the site would contain anything inconsistent with the religious, cultural, political or moral values ~ and there is a block applied.
+Of course, dating and marriage sites, anything with S*X in the name, or even an indication that the site would contain anything inconsistent with the religious, cultural, political, or moral values – and there is a block applied.

 The immigrant labor force, whether construction workers, housemaids, drivers, or nannies have been subjected to exploitation from their employers, and in recent months there have been demonstrations (which are illegal) because they have not been paid their wages for months at a time.
 This movement for demonstrations has assisted in getting their plight known to the public.
 But, despite a “name and shame” policy as stated by the Dubai government, most times the problems are quietly resolved.
 If an Arab owns the company, which is most often the case, only the initials of the company or company owner will appear in the newspaper.

-Many of the work sites are unsafe and there is an absence of safety equipment which is very noticeable.
-For you own safety, do not go around any building sites.
+Many of the worksites are unsafe and there is an absence of safety equipment which is very noticeable.
+For your own safety, do not go around any building sites.

 Access to your passport is also a problem, as it is a standard policy for all companies to hold all passports to eliminate runaway employees.
 The Europeans have a bit more leverage to retain their passports, but it is a very common practice by all employers to keep them locked away.

-Opening bank accounts, getting residence permits, work permits, internet access and other government and quasi-government provided services is all difficult and time-consuming.
+Opening bank accounts, getting residence permits, work permits, internet access, and other government and quasi-government provided services are all difficult and time-consuming.
 Most of the government jobs are held by locals and the education level and customer service level is not on par with highly developed countries.